NPMR Grant

 Nepal needs and wants more physiatrists trained for Nepali needs and this project, developing a training program in Physical Medicine and Rehabilitation (PMR) in and for Nepal, can provide them.
 In Nepal, a UN ‘Least Developed Country’, injury or disease is often far more disabling than in better-resourced countries.
 In addition to far greater mortality and medical morbidity, the functional outcomes of these conditions can be devastating.
 Interdisciplinary Rehabilitation Medicine aims to optimize the physical, psychological, social, familial, vocational and avocational lives of people with disabilities.
 To date, Nepal has only two physicians qualified as PMR specialists (physiatrists), Dr Raju Dhakal (RD) and Dr Jas Bahadur Gurung (JG).

 The Spinal Injury Rehabilitation Centre (SIRC – our project partner) near Kathmandu was inaugurated in 2002 by Sir Edmund Hillary, who said: “From my work in the Solu Khumbu region, I know that this kind of facility is extremely important for this country.
 The hill people who injure their backs … require a rehabilitation centre such as this.”
 We have worked with them for 15 years on our primary goal of providing specialty training in the areas of medical rehabilitation and surgical care of people with spine and spinal cord injuries.
-SpiNepal, within the Orthopaedic Department of the University of British Columbia. has paid for part or all of the training of two Nepal-educated physicians, one (PP) in neurosurgery/spine, the two others (RD, JG) in PMR.
+SpiNepal, within the Orthopaedic Department of the University of British Columbia, has paid for part or all of the training of two Nepal-educated physicians, one (PP) in neurosurgery/spine, the two others (RD, JG) in PMR.
 Unable to train in Nepal as no program exists there, RD trained in Bangladesh.
 Because some training needs were not available there, these were addressed by additional courses and observerships in India, Thailand, Ireland, Switzerland, Canada and Australia.
 RD has been the Medical Director of SIRC since 2017.

 Following its 2015 earthquake, the Nepal government published a Ten Years Action Plan on Disability Management, which noted the need to develop human resources for rehab.
-Dhakal and Groves (2019) emphasize that Nepal’s special situation warrants their cited WHO recommendations including the need for rehabilitation hospitals with specialized rehabilitation units for inpatients with complex needs.
+Dhakal and Groves (2019) emphasized that Nepal’s special situation warrants their cited WHO recommendations including the need for rehabilitation hospitals with specialized rehabilitation units for inpatients with complex needs.

 In 2020 Nepal’s Ministry of Health and Population (MoHP), working with WHO and Handicap International, published “A Situation Assessment of Rehabilitation”, noting both underservicing and maldistribution of rehab professionals in Nepal.
 While minimal funding has been allocated to date for this important goal, the National Board of Medical Specialties (NBMS) has expressed interest in a PMR training program.